 This bill proposes to amend the Arizona Revised Statutes by adding a new chapter dedicated to contraception, which would establish clear definitions and rights related to contraceptive access.
-It introduces definitions for "contraception," "contraceptive," and "health professional," thereby clarifying what constitutes contraception and who is authorized to provide it.
-The bill asserts that individuals have the right to obtain contraceptives and engage in contraception, while health professionals have the right to provide these services and information.
+It defines "contraception," "contraceptive," and "health professional," ensuring that individuals have the right to obtain contraceptives and engage in contraception, while health professionals have the right to provide these services and information.
+The bill explicitly prohibits any limitations that would single out or impede access to contraceptives or related information.

-Additionally, the bill prohibits any limitations or requirements that would single out the provision of contraceptives or impede access to contraception-related information.
-It explicitly states that the state or its subdivisions cannot interfere with a health professional's ability to provide contraceptives or a patient's ability to obtain them, nor can it allow sterilization procedures without informed consent.
-The act would be officially titled the "Arizona Right to Contraception Act."
+Additionally, the bill clarifies that it does not authorize state interference with health professionals' ability to provide contraceptives or patients' ability to obtain them, nor does it allow sterilization procedures without informed consent.
+The act would be officially titled the "Arizona Right to Contraception Act," thereby reinforcing the rights and protections surrounding contraceptive access in Arizona.

 Statutes affected: Introduced Version: